Canadian Dividend Investors

 1

-Many Canadians understand the need to save and invest for retirement, but just earning a living and family responsibilities often make this difficult or impossible.
+Many Canadians understand the need to save and invest for retirement but find it impossible to do because of the demands of family and career.
 Moreover, for anyone who does not have a financial background or experience, the task can seem overwhelming.
-It is not surprising then, that many Canadians turn the management of their retirement savings over to professional money managers, only to discover after several decades that the value of their investments is insufficent to support them in retirement and they must continue working.
+It is not surprising then, that many Canadians turn the management of their retirement savings over to professional money managers, only to discover after several decades that the value of their investments is insufficient to support them in retirement and they must continue working.

-The Limitation of Index Funds
+The Limitation of Index funds

 The Predictability of Dividends

-This quote is widely attributed to Robert Kiyosaki, a motivational speaker and financial educator. who has written over 25 books, the most well-known being “Rich Dad Poor Dad”.
+1. This quote is widely attributed to Robert Kiyosaki, a motivational speaker and financial educator. who has written over 25 books, the most well-known being “Rich Dad Poor Dad”.